faenrandir/a_careful_examination/documents/science/flood_as_earths_baptism_origin_in_lds_thought.md

 > the baptism of the earth...
 Noah knew that the baptism of the earth had done its work

-#### Earliest LDS teaching of the flood as baptism of the earth, with evidence of induction or conjecture
+#### Earliest LDS teaching of the flood as baptism of the earth

-**1852** Elder Orson Pratt - "The Lord ordained baptism, or immersion of the earth in water, as a justifying ordinance."
+**1852** Elder Orson Pratt [stated](https://jod.mrm.org/1/280): "The Lord ordained baptism, or immersion of the earth in water, as a justifying ordinance."

-Orson delivers some of the address as if he is merely making induction from scripture: "but soon *we find* new sins committed." (emphasis mine)
+**1851-1854?** Orson Pratt [stated](https://jod.mrm.org/1/328) - "As man becomes a new creature by being born again, first of water ... in the same manner the earth becomes a new earth by being born again of these cleansing and purifying elements."

-**1851-1854?** Orson Pratt  Apostle - "As man becomes a new creature by being born again, first of water ... in the same manner the earth becomes a new earth by being born again of these cleansing and purifying elements."
+**1853** President Brigham Young [stated](https://jod.mrm.org/1/264) - "The Lord said, 'I will deluge (or immerse) the earth in water for the remission of the sins of the people'"

-Orson uses an analogy to try and make his point convincing: "As man receives the baptism of fire...As man becomes a new creature"
+**1873** Orson Pratt [stated](https://jod.mrm.org/16/312) - "We might, in other words, call it [the Flood] a baptism of the earth by water, or a cleansing of it from sin."

-**1853** President Brigham Young - "The Lord said, 'I will deluge (or immerse) the earth in water for the remission of the sins of the people'"
+**1874** Brigham Young [stated](https://jod.mrm.org/16/312) - "... and when the earth is sanctified from the effects of the fall, and baptized, cleansed, and purified by fire, and returns to its paradisiacal state, ...

-Brigham attempts to persuade his audience that the doctrine is already embedded in the Bible: "You who have read the Bible must know that *that is Bible doctrine*.
-What does it matter if it is not stated in the same words that I use..." (emphasis mine)
+**1880** Orson Pratt [stated](https://jod.mrm.org/21/319) - "Another great change happened nearly two thousand years after the earth was made.
+It was baptized by water.
+A great flow of water came, the great deep was broken up, the windows of heaven were opened from on high, and the waters prevailed upon the face of the earth, sweeping away all wickedness and transgression—a similitude of baptism for the remission of sins."

-**1885** President John Taylor - "The earth underwent a baptism by being immersed in water"
+**1884** John Taylor [stated](https://jod.mrm.org/26/66) - "That is, the earth was immersed.
+It was a period of baptism."

-President Taylor makes it clear that he is using induction and conjecture: "*We read that* as it was in the days of Noah, so shall it be in the days of the coming of the Son of Man...*It would seem* that not only man but other creations of God respond to this law." (emphasis mine)
+**1885** Orson F. Whitney [stated](https://jod.mrm.org/26/260)- "The earth underwent a baptism by being immersed in water"

 ### The case for transmission from existing sources